Urban legends about drugs: Cotton fever

 Cotton fever is a high fever supposedly caused by injecting cotton fibers into the bloodstream when shooting up heroin.
-Cotton is sometimes used as a crude filter for particulate matter prior to IV injection.
+Cotton is sometimes used as a crude filter for particulate matter prior to intravenous injection.
 Other commonly blamed substances include fiberglass if a cigarette filter was used (cigarette filters do not contain fiberglass), or dirt if Mexican heroin was injected.
 In general, cotton fever refers to a fever that users believe is caused by inanimate particulate matter injected into the bloodstream.
 In reality, the particulate matter causing cotton fever is bacteria from lack of sterile technique.
 Most cases of cotton fever resolve as the body clears the infection.
 Users will often seek medical attention when cotton fever persists.
 Persistent cotton fever is often infective endocarditis.
 Although endotoxin shed by the bacteria Enterobacter agglomerans, which colonizes cotton plants, has been implicated as the cause of cotton fever, most clinical cases demonstrate blood cultures positive for skin and fecal bacteria.